 React Native vs Flutter: which one is better?

-To learn more about both technologies, I've developed Dwipper: a social network app (similar to Twitter) that one can use to post shower-thoughts (Dwipps).
+To learn more about React Native vs Flutter, I've developed Dwipper: a social network app (similar to Twitter) that one can use to post shower-thoughts (Dwipps).

 Full disclosure: you should only look for a hybrid framework when you want your application to work on iOS and Android.
 Otherwise, you are better off sticking to native development for performance improvement, debugging, testing, and a simple way to release your application.
 Hybrid development makes the process faster and, therefore, cheaper while increasing the potential number of users.
 Native development, however, offers better performance and improved data protection.